Mustas5/dojo_w14/README.md

 # dojo_w14
-Delivering on the presentation we realized on the last dojo about house prices.
-3 hour duration to create the algorithm
+Delivering on the project about housing we presented to our client last week 3 hour duration to create